aws-samples/aws-blockchain-node-runners/lib/bitcoin-core/README.md

 By deploying as an **outbound-only node**, data transfer costs are significantly reduced since the node does not serve blockchain data to external peers.
 With its outbound connections, the node(s) are able to maintain full blockchain synchronization.

 ---
-### Accessing and Using RPC with a Single Node Bitcoin Core Instance
+### Accessing and Using bitcoin-cli on a Bitcoin Core Instance

 To interact with your Bitcoin Core instance, you'll need to use AWS Systems Manager, as direct SSH access is not available.